ProjectSWGCore/NGECore2/README.md

     https://github.com/ProjectSWGCore/NGECore2/compare/

 Now your changes will be reviewed by other developers and once the changes are approved your code will be merged into the main repository.

+For more information please visit the wiki: https://github.com/ProjectSWGCore/NGECore2/wiki